-The God of High School is one my favorites of the year in terms of pure entertainment factor alone with fights that are cranked up to eleven and a fast-paced story that, while sometimes felt too fast, generally fit the speed of the events occurring in the anime.
+The God of High School is one of the best anime of 2020 in terms of pure entertainment factor alone with fights that are cranked up to eleven and a fast-paced story that, while sometimes felt too fast, generally fit the speed of the events occurring in the anime.
 It isn’t the most profound anime to release on this list, but it is one of the most enjoyable and I really liked its lore.

 As someone who isn’t familiar with the manhwa, I may not be aware of the pitfalls this series has.
 But, I’m honestly somewhat relieved that I went in completely unbiased, because I think it allowed me to enjoy this series more so than I originally would have.
 I didn’t have this luxury with other manhwa adaptations, like Tower of God.
 Unlike that series, which tried to be overly complex and at times lulled, The God of High School featured a simpler story with hardly any lulls–aside from that weird marriage episode–at all.